amsehili/auditok/README.rst

 in a rather quiet environment, etc.) the performance can drop as the level of noise increases.
-Furthermore, the algorithm makes now distinction between speech and other kinds of sounds, so you shouldn't use it for Voice Activity Detection if your audio data might contain non-speech events.
+Furthermore, the algorithm makes now distinction between speech and other kinds of sounds, so you shouldn't use it for Voice Activity Detection if your audio data also contain non-speech events.

 License
 -------